SoftwareForHumans/hermit/README.md

 # Hermit
 A tool to automatically generate dockerfiles for projects.
+Just like hermit crabs try to grab the shells that perfectly fit its bodies, being neither to large or to small, `hermit` writes suitable dockerfiles for existing software

 ## Dependencies
   * [`Node.js`](https://nodejs.org/): JavaScript runtime environment
   * [`npm`](https://www.npmjs.com/get-npm): Node Package Manager